iamcal/SQLParser/README.md

 between production and development databases and between shard instances.
 The original system just showed a diff (see [SchemaDiff](https://github.com/iamcal/SchemaDiff)), but that was a bit of a pain.

+## Installation

+You can install this package using composer.
+To add it to your `composer.json`:

+    composer require iamcal/sql-parser

+You can then load it using the composer autoloader:

+    require_once 'vendor/autoload.php';
+    use iamcal\SQLParser;

+    $parser = new SQLParser();

+If you don't use composer, you can skip the autoloader and include `src/SQLParser.php` directly.

+## Usage

+TODO

 ## Performance